LostInCompilation/RangeBasedForLoop-WithCounter/README.md

 ## Description
 With this small header utility you can easily add an index variable to Range Based For Loops, without any verbose code.
-You can basically use any STL-Container, `std::initialzer_list` or custom types derived from them. l-Values and r-Values are both supported.
-Additionally you can specifiy a counter offset, to start counting at a different value than zero.
+You can basically use any STL-Container, `std::initializer_list` or custom types derived from them. l-Values and r-Values are both supported.
+Additionally you can specify a counter offset, to start counting at a different value than zero.

-Reverse counting (start index at number of elements in container and count down to zero) is currently in development and will be added shortly.
+*Reverse counting (start index at number of elements in container and count down to zero) is currently in development and will be added shortly.*

 ### Motivation
-While declaring a seperate counter variable just above the Range Based For Loop works, it adds quite some verbosity to the code.
+While declaring a separate counter variable just above the Range Based For Loop works, it adds quite some verbosity to the code.
 Also the counter variable's scope would be valid outside of the loop to, which can lead to some nasty name clashes.
-With C++20 we got initialization in Range Based For Loops, but this also adds verbosity to the code by declaring a seperate variable and incrementing it:
+With C++20 we got initialization in Range Based For Loops, but this also adds verbosity to the code by declaring a separate variable and incrementing it:
 ```cpp
 for (int index = 0; auto& value : vec)
     i++; // Increment still needed